General Post-Operation Surgical Instructions

 Tips For A Smooth Recovery

-• Fill your prescriptions for antibiotics or pain medication as soon as possible
+• Fill prescriptions promptly for antibiotics or pain medication.

-• Use ice packs for at least 24 hours after surgery & up to 3 days post surgery
+• Apply ice packs for the initial 24 hours, extending up to 3 days post-surgery.

 Using A Saltwater Rinse